lil-org/how-to-sync-nft-folders/README.md

-# how to sync nft folders?
+# how to sync nft folders

 use [ethereum attestation service](https://docs.attest.org)